 - Improve server response time.

 - Having lots of images or large images on your web pages not only affects overall performance for a user but can also have an impact on the ability of the page to rank on Google.
 Optimising the size of images using image compression techniques.
-You can use a lossless optimizer such as ImageOptim or FileOptimizer to make your images download faster, without losing quality.
+You can use a lossless optimiser such as ImageOptim or FileOptimizer to make your images download faster, without losing quality.
+Lazy load images below the fold.

 - Eliminate render-blocking resources.

-- Enabling Cache – Server and Browser caching.
-Using CDNs.
+- Enabling Cache – Server and Browser caching through CDNs.

 - and more…